voxel51/voxelgpt/README.md

     compute precision and recall for binary classification tasks.

 You:
-    Does FiftyOne integrate with Label Studio?
+    does FiftyOne integrate with Label Studio?

 VoxelGPT:
     Yes, FiftyOne integrates with Label Studio, which is an open-source data